 Don’t just rely on word-of-mouth referrals, also give your business card with your offer printed on it AND send email to clients that can easily be shared with the friend.

-BONUS TIP: Know when to delegate tasks to others
+Know when to delegate tasks to others

 If you are not tech savvy and get overwhelmed, hire someone on Fiverr to set up your emails for you, make you a logo, animations, videos, flyers, business cards or whatever, prices start from $5.
 Don’t waste your time taking 5 hours to do a task someone else can do in 30 mins for $5.